avbop/sacramental-records/progress.md

     - [ ] set up code for a suitable footnote or margin note system
     - [ ] insert the citations
     - [ ] write explanatory notes about interpretation of the law where appropriate
-- [ ] show warnings/errors about inconsistent information
 - [ ] instructions only for printed version
     - eg: 'If yes, cross out section B.'
+- [ ] floating, clickable table of contents
+    - this might be unnecessary if each section has a useful background color

 # Low-priority possible additions
 - [ ] page(s) with brief descriptions of non-initiation sacraments that are recorded